Golden age of American animation: Beginnings (1920s–1930s) Steamboat Willie was released on November 18, 1928, and was a massive success. Disney quickly gained huge dominance in the animation field using sound in his future cartoons by dubbing Plane Crazy, The Gallopin' Gaucho and the nearly completed The Barn Dance. Mickey Mouse's popularity put the animated character into the ranks of the most popular screen personalities in the world. Disney's biggest competitor, Pat Sullivan with his Felix the Cat, was eclipsed by Mickey's popularity and the studio closed in 1932.

-By 1932, Walt Disney had realized the success of animated films depended upon telling emotionally gripping stories that would grab the audience and not let go.
+By 1932, Disney had realized the success of animated films depended upon telling emotionally gripping stories that would grab the audience and not let go.
 This realization led to an important innovation around 1932–1933: a "story department", separate from the animators, with storyboard artists who would be dedicated to working on a "story development" phase of the production pipeline.
 In turn, Disney's continued emphasis on story development and characterization resulted in another hit in 1933: Three Little Pigs, which is seen as the first cartoon in which multiple characters displayed unique, individual personalities and is still considered to be the most successful animated short of all time, and also featured the hit song that became the anthem in fighting the Great Depression: "Who's Afraid of the Big Bad Wolf".
 In the Mickey Mouse series, he continued to add personality to his characters; this resulted in the creation of new characters such as Pluto with The Chain Gang in 1930, Goofy with Mickey's Revue in 1932 and Donald Duck in 1934 with The Wise Little Hen (under the Silly Symphony series).
 When Disney's contract with Technicolor expired, the Mickey Mouse series was moved into Technicolor starting with The Band Concert in 1935.
 In addition, Mickey was partially redesigned for Technicolor later that year.

-In 1937, Disney invented the multiplane camera, which gave an illusion of depth to the animated world.
+In 1937, William Garity developed Disney's multiplane camera, which gave a sophisticated illusion of depth to his animated productions.
 He first used this on the Academy Award-winning Silly Symphony cartoon The Old Mill.
 Much of Disney's work was heavily influenced by European stories and myths, and the work of illustrators such as Doré and Busch.
 Also in 1937, Disney changed distributors for the Silly Symphonies to RKO Radio Pictures, remaining with this distributor until the early 1950s, when they were re-issued and re-released by Disney's new distribution company, Buena Vista Distribution.

 Snow White and the Seven Dwarfs (1937)

-In 1937, Walt Disney produced Snow White and the Seven Dwarfs, the first American feature-length animated musical fantasy film.
+In 1937, Disney produced Snow White and the Seven Dwarfs, the first American feature-length animated musical fantasy film.
 This was the culmination of four years of effort by Disney studios.
-Walt Disney was convinced that short cartoons would not keep his studio profitable in the long run, so he took what was seen as an enormous gamble.
+Disney was convinced that short cartoons would not keep his studio profitable in the long run, so he took what was seen as an enormous gamble.
 The critics predicted that Snow White would result in financial ruin for the studio.
 They said that the colors would be too bright for the audience and they would get sick of the gags and leave.
 However, the critics were proven wrong.
 Snow White was a worldwide box office success, and was universally acclaimed as a landmark in the development of animation as a serious art form.